ohtu-2022k-minivinkit/ohtu-2022k-miniprojekti/documentation/manual.md

 - Download the newest [release](https://github.com/ohtu-2022k-minivinkit/ohtu-2022k-miniprojekti/archive/refs/tags/sprint2_test_realease.zip).

-- Unzip the file and navigate to the folder.
+- Unzip the file to a location of your choosing and navigate to the folder.

 - Install dependencies with a command: poetry install (install Poetry first if you haven't done so already: https://python-poetry.org/docs/)